 Reinforce your position as a local market expert with NYSAR’s free, credible market data reports powered by ShowingTime.
 Share the straightforward reports and “The Skinny” video to give clients an easy-to-understand overview of today’s market.
 You can also download the monthly stats infographic to share.

-Albany, NY – August 21, 2020 – Healthy buyer demand and constrained supply continued to be the narrative for the New York State housing market in July, according to the housing report released today by the New York State Association of REALTORS®.
+Albany, NY – November 21, 2023 – As interest rates inched closer to eight percent, sales of homes across the Empire State dipped once again in October, according to the housing report released today by the New York State Association of REALTORS®.

 Data and analysis compiled for the New York State Association of REALTORS® by Showing Time Inc.